Kotlin/dokka/docs/src/doc/docs/developer_guide/introduction.md

 }
 ```

+Keep in mind that dokka plugins are not gradle plugins.

 ### Registering extension point

 You can register your own extension point using `extensionPoint` function declared in `DokkaPlugin` class